 Praxis Circle is happy to welcome as our newest Contributor James A. Bacon, journalist, author, and editor/publisher of the blog Bacon’s Rebellion.
 We are fortunate to have Jim as a member of our board.
-Please follow the link above to his Personal Page for his Full Interview on video.
+Please start the playlist above to watch his full interview.

 Jim is a dedicated Virginian.
 He graduated from the University of Virginia and attained his masters at Johns Hopkins University, both degrees in history.
 He began his journalism career in southwest Virginia and ultimately settled in Richmond as editor of Virginia Business magazine, eventually becoming the editor-in-chief as well as its publisher.

 Feeling bureaucratically stifled while witnessing the Internet’s explosion of news & opinion, in 2002 Jim started Bacon’s Rebellion (BR) as an email newsletter.
 It has since developed into a highly-regarded and well-staffed team virtual newspaper.
 Many use it today as their primary source of state and local news as well as balanced editorial opinion.